Santhosh007joker/MATLAB-Robotics/README.md

 ## 3. Simulate a Sensor: `imuSensor`

-Real robots don't get clean position and orientation for free — they infer it from noisy sensors.
+Even the best agent doesn't get a clean read on their own position for free.
+Real robots don't get clean position and orientation for free either — they infer it from noisy sensors.
 The toolbox lets you simulate that: you can model and tune parameters for IMU sensors, including accelerometer, gyroscope, and magnetometer characteristics, and configure noise profiles, biases, and drift to match real hardware.

 ```matlab
 Fs = 100;  % sample rate, Hz